ervifssnt/HTB-Writeups/Conversor/README.md

 ## Summary

-Conversor is a medium Linux box exploiting an XSLT injection in a file conversion web app.
+Conversor is an easy Linux box exploiting an XSLT injection in a file conversion web app.
 The attacker writes a Python cron webshell for RCE, extracts credentials from a weakly hashed database, and escalates privileges via `sudo needrestart`.

 **Attack Path:**